JuliaRegistries/RegistryCI.jl/AutoMerge/test/reference_comments/comment_pass_true_type_new_package_suggest_onepointzero_true_version_0.1.0_is_jll_false.md

 ## 2. [AutoMerge Guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/) are all met! ✅

 Your new package registration met all of the guidelines for auto-merging and is scheduled to be merged when the mandatory waiting period (3 days) has elapsed.
+Ignore when GitHub says "Review required": further approval is only necessary for manual merges, not for auto-merge.

 ## 3. Declare v1.0?